vishalcloudyuga/dcos-docs/1.9/overview/concepts.md

 - Components may be deployed in a high availability configuration.
 - Most components run on the master nodes, but some (e.g. mesos-agent) run on the agent nodes.

-Examples: Mesos, Marathon, Mesos-DNS, Bouncer, Admin Router, Cosmos, Minuteman, History Service, etc.
+Examples: Mesos, Marathon, Mesos-DNS, Bouncer, Admin Router, DC/OS Package Manager (Cosmos), Minuteman, History Service, etc.

 ### <a name="dcos-package"></a>Package